 • Consider couples counselling.
 It might be possible to save the marriage or improve communications.

 • Choose your lawyer carefully.
 A recommendation from a trusted friend, relative or colleague is worth a great deal.
+Also look for accreditations from reputable organisations that undertake independent reviews, such as Legal 500 and Chambers & Partners.

 • Make sure your lawyer is a member of the organisation with the perfect name for January: Resolution.
 All members of this nationwide group subscribe to a Code of Practice which commits them to resolving disputes in a non-confrontational, constructive way designed to preserve people’s dignity and to encourage agreements.